 What I am learning as this project rolls along is that films in 1984 really didn’t seem to give a hoot about details.
 Perhaps moviegoers have gotten more sophisticated with time, or maybe moviemakers finally realized details matter.
 It’s anyone’s guess to be honest, but it is definitely weird how it didn’t seem to matter back then.

 As for Firestarter, it’s fine.
-Stephen King actually has said it’s the worst adaptation ever of one of his works… we would certainly disagree as we just watched Children of the Corn a few months ago.
+Stephen King has actually said it’s the worst adaptation of one of his works.
+We would certainly disagree, as we just watched Children of the Corn a few months ago.
 This was no Children of the Corn, Mr. King.

-Firestarter is a tad bland, it moves slow, but it’s fine.
+Firestarter is a tad bland and moves slowly, but it’s fine.
 We didn’t hate that we had watched it like some of the other films in this project.
-(Again… we watched Children of the Corn a few months ago…)
+(Again, we watched Children of the Corn a few months ago.)

 All in all, these two movies certainly weren’t fresh in their ideas, but you could find worse ways to have spent some time at a movie theater.

-1984 Movie Reviews will return on May 23 with Indiana Jones and the Temple of Doom!
+1984 Movie Reviews will return on May 18 with Finders Keepers and Making the Grade!